OpenGov/react-leaflet-heatmap-layer/README.md

 - `latitudeExtractor`: *required* a function that returns the object's latitude e.g. `marker => marker.lat`
 - `intensityExtractor`: *required* a function that returns the object's intensity e.g. `marker => marker.val`
 - `fitBoundsOnLoad`: boolean indicating whether map should fit data in bounds of map on load
+- `fitBoundsOnUpdate`: boolean indicating whether map should fit data in bounds of map on Update
 - `max`: max intensity value for heatmap (default: 3.0)
 - `radius`: radius for heatmap points (default: 30)
 - `maxZoom`: maximum zoom for heatmap (default: 18)